Which social media platform is the best for schools?

 Getting your staff on this and encouraging them to engage will boost the success of your event.

 Teachers, parents, and students sharing this will increase the reach of your school.
-Giving you social proof of the quality education you offer.
+Giving you a social proof of the quality education you offer.

 Create a social media policy for your school.